SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 - The serialization format is [JSON-LD](https://json-ld.org/).
 - The verification method (= public key to verify proof) type is [JSON Web Key](https://datatracker.ietf.org/doc/html/rfc7517) entailing compacted [JSON Web Signature](https://w3c-ccg.github.io/lds-jws2020/) as embedded proof value.
-- Claims are expressd as [Resource Description Framwork (RDF)](https://www.w3.org/TR/rdf11-concepts/) trippels and [MUST use](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#namespace-bindings-and-contexts) the [Gaia-X Onotology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) in their context.
+- Claims are expressed as [Resource Description Framwork (RDF)](https://www.w3.org/TR/rdf11-concepts/) triples and [MUST use](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#namespace-bindings-and-contexts) the Gaia-X Ontology in their context.
 - Any `id` fields of Verifiable Credentials (including their `credentialSubject.id`) [MUST be unique](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#identifiers).

 In this blog post, the term Verifiable Credential is used interchangeably with Gaia-X Credential.

-At the time of writing, the old term **Self-Description** still circulates.
-Self-Description was replaced by the new term **Gaia-X Credential** a long time ago, but not all of the latest [Gaia-X documents](https://docs.gaia-x.eu/) were updated, yet.
+At the time of writing, the old term **Self-Description** is still encountered in a lot of resources concerning Gaia-X.
+The term Self-Description was replaced by **Gaia-X Credential** a long time ago, but not all of the [Gaia-X documents](https://docs.gaia-x.eu/) are updated accordingly yet.
 This blog post uses the new term Gaia-X Credential.

-#### Gaia-X Ontology

-The Gaia-X Ontology defines a set of classes and their properties used to describe Gaia-X entites.
-The latest version of Gaia-X ontology is published in the [Gaia-X Registry](https://registry.lab.gaia-x.eu/docs/#menu) of the GXDCH.

 #### Verifiable Presentations